 WHAT DOES A TYPICAL DAY AT THE JUNIPER INSTITUTE FOR YOUNG WRITERS LOOK LIKE?

 A day at Juniper begins with breakfast, followed by a free writing session led by Program Assistants (PAs).
-Morning workshops with JIYW faculty run from 9:00 until 10:30.
+Morning workshops with JIYW faculty follow the PA writing sessions.
 After workshops, participants attend Q&As with writers from the adult Institute, or craft sessions led by YW faculty.
 After lunch, participants have their afternoon workshop, followed by an interactive studio course focusing on bookmaking or performance.
 From 4:00-6:00 p.m. participants may choose to read, work on their writing, or relax.
 Dinner is at 6 p.m., followed by an evening reading by acclaimed faculty and writers in residence from the Juniper Institute for adults.

 Following the reading, PAs facilitate evening activities in the residence hall.
 Activities may include anythingfrom “literary salon” discussions to open-mic readings.
 This is also an opportunity for participants to read and write,work on their bookmaking, or develop their performance pieces.
 In the past, participants have also used their evening free time to share their writing informally with their peers and PAs.
 We enforce a mandatory curfew of 11:00 p.m.

 Sample Daily Schedule